Non-destructively probing the thermodynamics of quantum systems with qumodes: Qumode Probes

+where $P_n=c_{nn}$.
+This is resemblant of a characteristic function for the system operator, and is the crux of the probing protocol.

 Let us now consider that after an interaction time $\tau$ a measurement is made of the qumode state.
 Inspired by the qubit-based protocols, we shall measure in a basis conjugate to that which defines the interaction Hamiltonian, here the momentum quadrature.
-Further, we shall for now consider the initial qumode state to have been prepared in a momentum eigenstate $\ket{p_0}=(1/\sqrt{2\pi})\int dx \exp(ip_0x)\ket{x}$.
-This protocol is illustrated in \figref{figcircuit}.
-Then, the probability of the measurement resulting in the outcome $\ket{p}$ is given by (see Technical Appendix)

-Thus, the probability distribution $P(p)$ is non-zero only at the points $p=p_0-gE_n\tau$, where it takes values $P_n$.
-The measurement of the qumode state hence directly samples the same distribution as that of a measurement of the operator $H_{\mathrm{int}}$ on the state $\rho_{\mathrm{sys}}$, with the mapping from qumode measurement outcomes to the spectrum of the system operator given by $E=(p_0-p)/g\tau$.
-With repeated measurements, one can then obtain an estimate of the probability distribution $P(p)$ (and hence $P(E)$).
-This thus allows for the estimation of the spectrum, and the moments of the system operator $\langle H_{\mathrm{int}}^m\rangle=\sum_n P_nE_n^m$.
-In contrast to the analogous qubit probing protocols, here these properties can be obtained directly, without the need for post-processing of the measurement outcomes.
+Recall that these can be expressed in terms of the position eigenstates as $\ket{p}=(1/\sqrt{2\pi})\int dx \exp(ipx)\ket{x}$.
+Correspondingly, using that $P(p):=\bopk{p}{\rho_q(\tau)}{p}$, we have

+where $\mathcal{G}(p):=(1/\sqrt{2\pi})\int dx G(x)\exp(-ipx)$ is the Fourier transform of $G(x)$.
+Thus, we see that the eigenvalues of the interaction Hamiltonian -- and their associated probabilities -- are imprinted into the final state of the qumode.

-A caveat to the above is that we have neglected the presence of the natural evolution of the system under its bare Hamiltonian $H_0$ during the running of the protocol.
-For this to be valid, we require that the interaction occurs on timescales much faster than the natural evolution ($gH_\mathrm{{int}}\gg H_0$), and that the natural evolution has negligible effect on the system state during the running of the protocol ($H_0\tau\ll1$), hence imposing a maximum allowable running time for the protocol.
-These restrictions are lifted when the bare Hamiltonian and the interaction Hamiltonian commute, in which case the natural evolution does not affect the outcome of the qumode measurement.
+Before discussing the choice of initial probe state distribution $G(x)$, let us address a caveat to the above derivation.
+Namely, that we have neglected the presence of the natural evolution of the system under its bare Hamiltonian $H_0$ during the running of the protocol.
+For this to be valid, we require that the interaction occurs on timescales much faster than the natural evolution ($\lambda H_\mathrm{{int}}\gg H_0$), and that the natural evolution has negligible effect on the system state during the running of the protocol ($H_0\tau\ll1$), hence imposing a maximum allowable running time for the protocol.
+However, these restrictions are lifted when the bare Hamiltonian and the interaction Hamiltonian commute, in which case the natural evolution does not affect the outcome of the qumode measurement.

-{\bf Robustness to experimental imperfections.} The above derivation of the qumode state after performing the protocol assumed an initial qumode state prepared in a momentum quadrature eigenstate.
-In practice, one can only achieve approximations to such an initial state.
-Specifically, there is a finite resolution (`bin'-size) in the precision with which one can measure the momentum quadrature, and only a finite level of squeezing in a given quadrature (with a quadrature eigenstate corresponding to an infinite squeezing).
-We can generalise the above results to encompass each of these imperfections, and thus determine the regime of parameters for which the protocol is valid.
-This is done by considering different inital qumode states $G(x)$ corresponding to finite bins and squeezed states.